 In the evening, check out Shinsaibashi, which comes alive with neon lights.
 Make the walk down the Dotonbori river canal and keep an eye out for the iconic neon sign of the Glico running man.
-The area is home to dozens of shops touting local street foods like takoyaki (fried octopus balls) and okonomiyaki, a type of savory fried pancake.
+The area is home to dozens of shops touting local street foods such as takoyaki (fried octopus balls) and okonomiyaki, a type of savoury fried pancake.

-On day 11, venture out of the city center to check out some attractions north of the town.
+On day 11, venture out of the city centre to check out some attractions north of the town.
 The Instant Ramen Museum, located in nearby Ikeda City, takes visitors through the history of instant noodles and offers the opportunity to make your very own cup noodle.
-Nearby is Minoo Park, a nature preserve with a number of attractions, including a 3-km (1.9-mile) nature walk to a massive waterfall, the Minoo Insect Museum, and Japanese macaque monkeys.
-During the autumn, you’ll find the best fall colors in Osaka here as well as momiji tempura, a local treat of deep-fried battered maple leaves.
+Nearby is Minoo Park, a nature preserve with a number of attractions, including a 3km (2mi) nature walk to a massive waterfall, the Minoo Insect Museum, and Japanese macaque monkeys.
+During the autumn, you’ll find the best fall colours in Osaka here as well as momiji tempura, a local treat of deep-fried battered maple leaves.

 Day 12: Himeji & Kobe

 Spend the morning exploring the castle grounds before heading to Kobe in the afternoon.
 Check out the earthquake memorial of the 1995 Great Hanshin Earthquake at Meriken Park, which includes a preserved area from the disaster zone, and enjoy a sake tasting at the sake breweries in the Nada District.
 And certainly not to be missed is a dinner of Japan’s top-tier domestic Kobe beef.
-Find a reasonably priced meal starting from around 4,500 yen for dinner at Steakland Kobe, or splurge on a teppanyaki course at steakhouse Kobe Beef Steak Ishida starting from ¥11,000 (US$97).
+Find a reasonably priced meal at Steakland Kobe, or splurge on a teppanyaki course at steakhouse Kobe Beef Steak Ishida.